Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Related work

-Recently, some research has focused on the disentangling abilities of the 3D-aware models, VolumeGAN~\cite{xu20213d} tries to separate shape from texture, while ShadeGAN~\cite{pan2021shading} disentangles the light from the albedo.
-However, they only focus on the global factors, such as illumination and textures, and cannot handle more specific attributes, such as hair color and gender.
-To address this problem, we propose an attribute-conditional 3D-aware GAN model that inputs specific attribute labels.
-Compared to the methods exploiting 3DMM prior~\cite{zhuang2021mofanerf,hong2021headnerf}, we propose to leverage the pretrained GNeRF and integrate a double-branches attribute-editing module (DAEM), which takes specific attributes as input.
-Moreover, we propose a novel ``Training-as-init, Optimized-for-Turning'' method (TRIOT) to train and optimize attribute-editing modules (AEM), that helps to achieve better 3D-aware face generation and editing while preserving non-target regions.
+Some research has focused on the disentangling abilities of 3D-aware models.
+VolumeGAN~\cite{xu20213d} tries to separate shape from texture, while ShadeGAN~\cite{pan2021shading} and NeRFFaceLighting~\cite{jiang2023nerffacelighting} disentangle the light from the albedo.
+However, they only focus on global factors, such as illumination and textures, and cannot handle more specific attributes, such as hair color and gender.